hngprojects/deenAI-Mobile/README.md

 ## 🤝 Contributing

-We welcome contributions that align with NoorAI's mission of providing a gentle, respectful, and authentic Islamic experience.
+We welcome contributions that align with DeenAI's mission of providing a gentle, respectful, and authentic Islamic experience.

 ### How to Contribute